 Why Do We Have Christmas Trees?

-Some of you may know, that Mark and I sold our home in Southern Utah, and we will be living with our daughter (this is her Christmas Tree) until our home is built.
+Some of you may know, that Mark and I sold our home in Southern Utah, and we lived with our daughter (this is her Christmas Tree) while our home was built.

 My mother made this ceramic tree for me back in 1976.
 I have gifted it to my daughter, Heidi, and it will be passed on to her daughter, Mekall.
 I love heirloom things like this, don’t you?